-Landing by aircraft within the Area is prohibited and landings within 930 m (~1/2 nautical mile) of the Area should be avoided wherever possible.
-Overflight below 610 m (~2000 ft) Above Ground Level is prohibited except when operationally necessary for scientific purposes.
+Landings by piloted aircraft within the Area are prohibited and landings within 930 m (~1/2 nautical mile) of the Area should be avoided wherever possible.
+Overflight of piloted aircraft below 610 m (~2000 ft) Above Ground Level is prohibited except when operationally necessary for scientific purposes.